evgenynefedov/reflix/README.md

 # REFLIX
-Mini-project to practice using REACT.JS and JS.
-It's one-page project that partly repeats behavios of NETFLIX (for different users allows sarching movies and subscribing (renting) for them).
+Mini-project to practise REACT.JS and JS.
+It's one-page project that partly repeats the behaviuor of NETFLIX, as follows: allowing different users to search for movies and subscribe (rent) them.

 ## Table Of Contents